AntSpace14/PIZZA_VERSE/README.md

 2. Open the project in Unity named as 'Materials'.

 ## 🎮PLAY THE GAME!
-Open the folder named 22BCY10168_PIZZA_VERSE and run the .exe file <br>
+Open the folder named PIZZA VERSE and run the .exe file <br>
 (Note: Would suggest to change the resolution to 1280*720 for optimised gameplay) <br>
 (To close the game use alt+enter)